 At first I thought my 3 year old was a bit young for this conversation, but I really got thinking about this after we moved.
 At our previous home, she went to Daycare / Preschool with many kids that she was great friends with, including one little boy who she also played with often at home.
 We then moved to a new town where she started a new preschool and didn’t know anyone.
 One night we were talking in bed and she told me she was sad because she didn’t have any friends here.
 My heart broke.

 All I wanted was for her to fit in at preschool and I wanted to know that the kids there were kind and welcoming.
 I did not want her to feel like an “outsider”.
 It made me realize that bullying can start at any age.
-Thankfully, I don’t believe thats the case for my daughter, but it just made me realize that it could happen anywhere at anytime.
-Turns out she is fitting it just fine and she now talks about her “friends” at preschool.
+Thankfully, I don’t believe that’s the case for my daughter, but it just made me realize that it could happen anywhere at anytime.
+Turns out she is fitting in just fine and she now talks about her “friends” at preschool.
 We all know it just takes time to meet people.

 To help my daughter feel better, we started reading some books about kindness and how other people can make you feel good, just as you can make them feel good!
 I was amazed how well the bucket filling concept went over with my 3 year old.
 This is a MUST read for all kids!
 We talk about it throughout the day, things we have done to fill up our buckets and yes, we are even reminded when we do things to empty our toddler’s bucket!
 They may or may not always be legit 😉

 Have you read “Have you filled a bucket today”?
 If not, you need to get it!
 We borrowed this one from the public library, but you can also get them online, check the link above!
 Another favourite book is “The Coat of Many Colours” by Dolly Parton.
-Books are such a great way to start a conversation about bullying and how are words and actions can hurt other people.
+Books are such a great way to start a conversation about bullying and how our words and actions can hurt other people.

 You’ll need to read the books to find out all the details!